-If your arts, media, or entertainment company offers summer internships and would like to recruit applications from current Harvard Students, we invite you to participate in the Harvardwood Summer Internship Program!
-Companies can reach current Harvard students by posting their internship opportunities to Harvardwood FOR FREE.
+If your arts, media, or entertainment company offers summer internships and would like to recruit applications from current Harvard Students, we invite you to participate in the 2022 Harvardwood Summer Internship Program!
+Companies can reach current Harvard students by posting their internship opportunities to Harvardwood.

 How It Works

-1) In late February, we post your company’s internship opportunity in our HSIP opportunity list.
+1) In Spring 2022, we post your company’s internship opportunity in our HSIP opportunity list.